 - Second, either or both of the parents of the minor child must be deceased, divorced, or living separate and apart in different habitats.

-- Fifth, the court must find to a higher standard of evidence (called “clear and convincing evidence”) that either (1) the child’s parents or guardians are unfit or (2) there are “compelling circumstances” to overcome the legal presumption that the parent or guardian’s decision to deny visitation to the grandparent is in the child’s best interests.
+- Fourth, the court must find to a higher standard of evidence (called “clear and convincing evidence”) that either (1) the child’s parents or guardians are unfit or (2) there are “compelling circumstances” to overcome the legal presumption that the parent or guardian’s decision to deny visitation to the grandparent is in the child’s best interests.

 “Compelling circumstances” will be determined on a case-by-case basis, but the family court will consider the children’s best interests in deciding custody.
 It is not enough to show that a child may benefit from contact with a grandparent.
 Instead, the family judge will consider several factors including: